Children's Stories

 Children with Cancer Fund Child Jumping Logo

-It all started in Aug 2021 with what we thought was simply a back ache .
-We had various trips to A&E and each time being sent away , paramedic visits and diagnosing a sprained back injury which would require physio .
-We were advised to speak with the GP .
+It all started in August 2021 with what we thought was simply a back ache .
+We had various trips to A&E and each time being sent away, paramedic visits and diagnosing a sprained back injury which would require physio .
+We were advised to speak with the GP.
 The next morning we called the GP and he wanted to see Oliver straight away .
-When we arrived with Oliver in a wheelchair as he could no longer walk due to the severity of the pain Oliver’s Dr along with a lead practitioner had prepared a lengthy letter to take to Hastings A&E department and to not leave until these certain things they had outlined had been done .
+When we arrived with Oliver in a wheelchair as he could no longer walk due to the severity of the pain, Oliver’s Dr, along with a lead practitioner, had prepared a lengthy letter to take to Hastings A&E department and to not leave until these certain things they had outlined had been done .

-Oliver’s journey was far from simple .
-He was delayed in starting chemotherapy as Oliver had now tested positive for covid .
-He started chemo 5th Oct his Dads birthday .
+Oliver’s journey was far from simple.
+He was delayed in starting chemotherapy as Oliver had now tested positive for covid.
+He started chemo on 5th October, his Dad's birthday.

-In Dec 2021 we found out that both his siblings were a bone marrow match !
-Jacob being the closet so it was decided that due to that and his age they would use him .
-Oliver was offered to take part in a trail through great Ormond Street.
-The new treatment – Car T Cell which would use Oliver’s own modified T cells to fight any B cells.
+In December 2021 we found out that both his siblings were a bone marrow match!
+Jacob being the closet so it was decided that due to that and his age they would use him.
+Oliver was offered to take part in a trial through Great Ormond Street.
+The new treatment, Car T-Cell, would use Oliver’s own modified T-cells to fight any B-cells.

-Oliver went into GOS Hon 30th March 2022 and cell day was 6th Apr after 6 weeks in hospital everything was looking great and Oliver was on top form . the best he had been in ages .
-After around 4 weeks of being at home we had the call to say that car t was no longer effective and they are now urging for him to have a bone marrow transplant asap .
+Oliver went into GOSH on 30th March 2022 and cell day was 6th April.
+After 6 weeks in hospital everything was looking great and Oliver was on top form, the best he had been in ages.
+After around 4 weeks of being at home we had the call to say that Car T was no longer effective and they are now urging for him to have a bone marrow transplant ASAP.
 We had an extremely busy few weeks of various hospital appointments for both Oliver and Jacob.
-Jacob started the injections to produce more cells the day before his birthday .
+Jacob started the injections to produce more cells the day before his birthday.
 He went into the Marsden and they managed to collect a whopping 14 million cells (4 million were needed).

-Oliver’s original transplant date was put back by 2 weeks as his little sister had what we thought were chicken pox and they obviously couldn’t risk it .
-Oliver took the delay extremely hard and this was the 1st time that he showed and said how he was feeling .
-Oliver went into hospital on the 12th Aug for high doses of chemotherapy and radiotherapy and received the transplant on 18th Aug!
+Oliver’s original transplant date was put back by 2 weeks as his little sister had what we thought were chicken pox and they obviously couldn’t risk it.
+Oliver took the delay extremely hard and this was the 1st time that he showed and said how he was feeling.
+Oliver went into hospital on the 12th August for high doses of chemotherapy and radiotherapy and received the transplant on 18th August!

 Oliver W